NASAWorldWind/WorldWindServerKit/README.md

 The versions for GeoServer, GeoTools, ImageIO, JAI and others are defined and maintained in the properties section of the WWSK parent POM.
+- Also review travis scripts and installation scripts for the old GeoServer version
 - If you update the GeoServer version you must download the GDAL extension for the new version from the GeoServer distribution site and copy the zip file to the resources folder.
 For example, for GeoServer 2.13.0, download